 Episode 6 Extras

 Phillips County, Montana

-is roughly the size of Connecticut (it's a little bigger, actually).
+It's roughly the size of Connecticut (a little bigger, actually).
 The population of Connecticut is 3.6 million.
 The population of Phillips County is around 4,000.

 But low population density isn't the same thing as no people.
 There are many ranches, a handful of small towns, and a Hutterite colony in the county.
 Malta is the county seat, and has around 2,000 people.